Samursky

 Human History

-The Samursky Forest has been a protected area since 1982 and represents one of the last remaining subtropical forests in Russia.
-Historically, the forest served as an important natural boundary between different ethnic groups in southern Dagestan and northern Azerbaijan.
+The Samursky Forest area has been formally protected since 1982 and represents one of the last remaining subtropical liana forests in Russia.
+[1] Historically, the forest served as an important natural boundary between different ethnic groups in southern Dagestan and northern Azerbaijan.
 The area has been inhabited since ancient times, with archaeological evidence suggesting human presence dating back several millennia.
 Local communities have traditionally used the forest for its resources while maintaining its ecological balance.

 Park History

 The Samur River delta has supported human settlements for thousands of years, with archaeological evidence revealing Bronze Age communities exploiting the rich fish and wildlife resources.
 The liana forests long fascinated Russian naturalists as a botanical anomaly, with scientific expeditions documenting the unique flora since the 19th century.
 Soviet-era agricultural expansion threatened delta ecosystems through water diversions and drainage schemes for cotton cultivation upstream.
-Samursky National Park was established in 2019, making it one of Russia's newest protected areas, in response to mounting conservation concerns and development pressures.
-The park built upon earlier nature reserves and hunting preserves that provided partial protection to portions of the delta.
+Samursky National Park was established on 25 December 2019, making it one of Russia's newest protected areas, in response to mounting conservation concerns and development pressures.
+[1] The park built upon earlier nature reserves that provided partial protection to portions of the delta.
 Creation of the park required complex negotiations balancing conservation objectives with traditional land uses and border security considerations.
 International cooperation with Azerbaijan initiated joint management approaches for the transboundary delta ecosystem.
-The park gained immediate attention from conservation organizations as a critical refuge for endangered species and ecosystem types.

 Major Trails And Attractions